echu18/work_schedule/README.md

-Setup and Running Examples Locally
+Setup and Running the App Locally
 ---

 1. ``bundle install`` and then ``npm install``.
 2. On the command line, use ``npm start`` to run the start script, then use ``rails s`` to start up the server.
+3. Navigate to ``localhose:3000`` in your web browser to view the app.

 ### Seed Data
 The only seed data included are technicians named 'demo user', to demo the **wide day view** of the calendar.